Multiple births and premature babies

-With twins, though, it is more likely that one of the babies will be breech (coming out feet or bottom first), and if it cannot be turned then a caesarean section may be necessary.
+With twins though, it is more likely that one of the babies will be breech (coming out feet or bottom first), and if it cannot be turned, then a caesarean section may be necessary.

-Any baby born before 37 weeks is considered premature.
+Any baby born before 37 weeks is considered premature

-Factors that may cause premature birth include:
+Apart from a multiple pregnancy, factors that may cause premature birth include:

 - high blood pressure